 Defining Their Territory

-There are scent glands in the back of your dog’s feet, so it’s an attempt to spread their scent when they kick.
+There are scent glands in the back of your dog’s feet, so kicking is an attempt to spread their scent when they kick.
 Dominant canine pets tend to do this to caution other dogs to avoid getting close to them.

 On the other hand, submissive pets use this technique to communicate that they are present but not a threat to other dogs.
 Either way, it is an indicator of their presence.